wp-plugins/22-social-buttons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin you can set cool 22 social buttons
+With this plugin you can easy set cool 22 social buttons

 == Description ==